Kentakoong/Kentakoong/README.md

 **Welcome To My Github Profile!**

-  - ✏️ I'm a HTML Developer, Sometimes I code swift.
+  - ✏️ I'm a Front-End Developer, Sometimes I code swift.

-  - 💻 Employee of Api Development
+  - 💻 Working as a **Front-End** developer at [Api Development]

 **My Hobbies Are :**

+   • ⌨️ Coding : Coding is the first priority for me right now.
+I had so fun programming (exept for bugs 😂) welp.
+HTML don't have bugs btw.

    • 🎵 Listening To Music (especially EDM and Future Bass)

    • 🎚 Producing Music : I love Producing Music it's my number one favorite back in the day!